How to Calculate Conversion Rate [+ Conversion Rate Formula]

-Most brand executives and business owners link a higher conversion rate to increased ROI, but this isn't always true.
+Most brand executives and business owners believe a higher conversion rate increases ROI.
+But this isn’t always true.

 Because conversion rate alone is not the determining factor in the ROI equation.

-As one example, marketing costs impact profit.
-So, even though investing more money in the marketing budget might drive conversion rates higher, doing so may actually lower profit.
+Think of it this way: marketing costs impact profit.
+Investing more money in the marketing budget might drive conversion rates higher.
+But doing so may actually lower profit.
 Let's look at how this might happen.

 Increase ROI on PPC ads, websites, and other digital marketing tactics with conversion rate optimization consulting services from The Brand Auditors.